- Home

 Modal Shift in Tree Transportation

-In March 2022, Sumitomo Forestry Landscaping, in collaboration with Nippon Freight Railway Company, Kawasaki Kinkai Kisen Kaisha, Ltd. and Nippon Express Co., Ltd. started full-scale operation of "Green Delivery Service®."
-"Green Delivery Service®" is a tree delivery service that aims for decarbonization by modal shifting from trucks to railroads and ships for trunk line transportation.
-In fiscal 2022, we made three round-trip tree deliveries from Kagoshima to the Tokyo metropolitan area.
-We plan to continue to promote delivery by railway, as well as tree delivery by ship.
+In March 2022, Sumitomo Forestry Landscaping, in collaboration with Nippon Freight Railway Company, Kawasaki Kinkai Kisen Kaisha, Ltd. and Nippon Express Co., Ltd. started full-scale operation of "Green Delivery Service."
+"Green Delivery Service" is a tree delivery service that aims for low-carbon by modal shifting from trucks to railroads and ships for trunk line transportation.
+In fiscal 2024, we transported trees from southern Kyushu to the Tokyo metropolitan area by train on one occasion and 115 times by ship (including several routes and shipping companies).
+We will continue to promote modal shifts to reduce CO2 emissions and as a countermeasure against logistics disruption risks caused by the shortage of delivery drivers.

 "Green Delivery Service®" transportation by railway